List of ironclad warships of the Ottoman Empire: Asar-i Şevket class

-Lüft-ü Celil class
+Lütf-ü Celil class

-Egypt also ordered a pair of sea-going monitors, the Lüft-ü Celil class, the only vessels of that type built for the Ottoman Navy.
+Egypt also ordered a pair of sea-going monitors, the Lütf-ü Celil class, the only vessels of that type built for the Ottoman Navy.
 They carried their main battery in a pair of revolving gun turrets, which were mounted on the centerline.
 Their firing arcs were restricted by large forecastles and sterncastles that were necessary to provide the freeboard required to operate at sea.
 Though they had one fewer gun than the Asar-i Şevket-class casemate ships, their turrets allowed them to fire all four guns to either side, compared to only three per broadside for the casemate ships.

-Both vessels saw action during the Russo-Turkish War of 1877–1878, in which Lüft-ü Celil was sunk by a Russian artillery battery on the Danube.
+Both vessels saw action during the Russo-Turkish War of 1877–1878, in which Lütf-ü Celil was sunk by a Russian artillery battery on the Danube.
 Hifz-ur Rahman engaged Russian minelayers at the mouth of the Danube but otherwise saw little action.
 She survived the war and was laid up for the following twenty years, like the rest of the ironclad fleet.
 She was mobilized at the outbreak of the Greco-Turkish War in 1897 but was in poor condition, and she saw no action as a result.
 The ship was eventually sold in 1909 and broken up.